If you are missing multiple teeth or a full arch of teeth, dentures may be right for you.

 Types of Dentures in Garner

 Full Dentures: Full dentures replace upper or lower teeth.
 This type of denture can be fixed or removable.
-Fixed dentures are anchored by dental implants which increase the success rate of the denture.
+Fixed dentures are anchored by dental implants, which increase the success rate of the denture.

 Implant Dentures: Implant dentures offer a number of benefits compared to removable dentures.
-There is no chance of slippage and no adhesive is needed.
+There is no chance of slipping, and no adhesive is needed.
 Patients are able to eat without restrictions as the implants are secure and durable.
 Implants improve the health of bone and gums for a more natural form and function.

 Partial Dentures: Partial dentures are often used to replace several missing teeth.
 Like full dentures, they can either be fixed or removable.
 A fixed partial denture may be secured in place with dental crowns or dental implants.